-^{}Equal contribution
+\Equal contribution

 Figure 1: Robustified models discover low-norm image perturbations that strongly modulate human category percepts.
 The prevailing assumption: Human object category percepts have complicated topology in pixel space, but are robust (i.e., stable) inside a low pixel budget envelope around most natural images (a).
 Guided by robustified ANNs, we discovered image perturbations within that envelope that strongly disrupt (b1) or precisely change (b2) human category percepts. (c1) Image category disruption rates of humans (black) and models on the same modulated images, replicating a large gap in behavioral alignment for a non-robust "vanilla" model, which is largely closed by adversarial robustification.
 Model curves show reports by "surrogate" model of the Guide Model type (i.e., "gray-box"). (c2) Robust models allow for precise Targeted Modulation (TM) of human behavior in the "human-presumed-insensitive" pixel budget regime.
-Shown are TM examples by l_2 pixel budget of 30.0 in the low pixel budget regime, demonstrating that arbitrary source images can be locally modulated toward arbitrary target human category percepts.
-The presented robust model in all panels is adversarially-trained at l_2 pixel budget of 3.0.
+Shown are TM examples by $\ell_2$ pixel budget of 30.0 in the low pixel budget regime, demonstrating that arbitrary source images can be locally modulated toward arbitrary target human category percepts.
+The presented robust model in all panels is adversarially-trained at $\ell_2$ pixel budget of 3.0.
 Error bars, 95% CI over source images & human raters.

-images [22, 23], but, unlike vanilla ANN attacks, those attacks introspectively seem to engage human perception [24-26].
+which insensitivity to low-norm pixel perturbations is explicitly imposed by generating adversarial examples during model optimization (a procedure we refer to here as "robustification").
+Intriguingly, the resultant robustified ANNs are not only less susceptible to adversarial attacks on new clean images [22, 23], but, unlike vanilla ANN attacks, those attacks introspectively seem to engage human perception [24-26].
 Second, when tested on clean natural images, robustified ANNs have internal "neural" representations that are more closely aligned with the corresponding neural population representations along the primate ventral stream, relative to vanilla ANNs [27, 28].
 Third, the adversarial sensitivity of the responses of individual "neurons" in deep layers of robustified ANNs has been reported to be comparable with the sensitivity of the responses of individual biological neural sites at the corresponding layer of the primate visual ventral stream [29].
 In addition, the robustified ANNs were found to reliably predict [ultra-]low-norm perturbation directions in pixel space for which biological neural sites turned out to indeed exhibit unexpectedly high sensitivity.